A Writer has another look at an Australian classic.

 “Why oh why did we leave Pinegrove?”
 Dymphna wrote to Florence, on the brink of an international career which took off in a cottage in Hazelbrook.
 It is not known if she ever returned.

-Extracts from Yarn Spinners – A Story in Letters edited by Marilla North (University of Queensland Press).
+Extracts from Yarn Spinners – A Story in Letters edited by Marilla North (published with the permission of University of Queensland Press).
 Now available in a collector’s edition.

 © Michael Burge, all rights reserved.